Softmotions/ejdb/src/jql/README.md

 # JQL

 EJDB query (JQL) syntax inpired by ideas behind XPath and Unix shell pipes.
-It designed to easy filtering single collection of json documents.
+It designed to easy filter collections of json documents.

 ## JQL grammar